 From the very beginning I would say get all your ducks in a row about how you’re going to do your accounting and invoicing.
 Make sure whatever you do, you get something in place from the very beginning.
 I feel like the money we spend with FINSYNC per month is a steal.
 Save yourself a couple of cases a beer a month and get this type of instrument that can help you with your business right now.

 Strongly consider the profit first method to ensure your most valuable employee gets paid.
 That’s you, the entrepreneur.
 You can’t do that without good financial planning.
 FINSYNC helps with that.

 I would advise them against doing what I did for the first couple of years, which was winging it.
 Software like FINSYNC is as affordable as you want to make it.
-I think we first signed up for their base package, which was a great value when I saw it was really equivalent to 3 or 4 pieces of software in one.
+I think we first signed up for their base package.
+It was a great value when I saw it was really equivalent to 3 or 4 pieces of software in one.

 At first, I made the mistake of trying to manage everything through a spreadsheet and cutting checks manually.
-Plus, I fell victim to what is considered “easy” by immediately running payroll through one of the larger companies out there, but it cost an arm and a leg and still required a lot of my time.
+Plus, I fell victim to what is considered “easy” by immediately running payroll through one of the larger companies out there.
+It cost an arm and a leg and still required a lot of my time.
 Tools like FINSYNC ensure that you don’t have to do it yourself, at a fraction of the cost.

-It really helps manage your business smarter, and you end up saving quite a bit of money from an opportunity cost perspective.
+It really helps manage your business smarter.
+You end up saving quite a bit of money from an opportunity cost perspective.
 You can assign an hourly rate to what your time’s worth.

-When I was just starting out, I would balk at a piece of software that may cost $50 or $100 dollars a month, without realizing that the software would save me five hours a month.
+When I was starting out, I would balk at a piece of software that may cost $50 or $100 dollars a month.
+Without realizing that the software would save me five hours a month.
 So effectively I was losing money by not buying the software.
 It’s an investment that will absolutely help you scale your business better.